telerik/winforms-docs/ganttview/structure/structure.md

 1. __GanttViewTimelineContainer__ is a virtualized stack container which holds items displaying time.

-1. __GanttGraphicalViewBaseItemElement__ – this is the base type for the items displayed in the graphical view element
+1. __GanttGraphicalViewBaseItemElement__ is the base type for the items displayed in the graphical view element

-1. __GanttGraphicalViewBaseTaskElement__- this is the base type for the task elements.
+1. __GanttGraphicalViewBaseTaskElement__ is the base type for the task elements.